Are Charter Schools Good or Evil?

 The purpose of this post is to equip you to participate in a civilized, informed conversation about charter schools.

 About a tenth of the K-12 students in California attend a charter school, a higher fraction than in most other states.
 As usual, this average conceals important variation.
-Charter schools are scarce in some areas of the state and plentiful in others.
+Charter schools are scarce in some areas of the state and plentiful in other areas.
 In Oakland, San Francisco and Los Angeles, for example, about one out of five students attends a charter school.
 The charter enrollment rate tends to be lower in areas that are more wealthy or more rural.

 No. In California, charter schools are public schools that operate independently from school districts.
 The myth that charter schools are a form of "privatization" is a good example of the reiteration effect, a cognitive bias to accept ideas as true if frequently repeated.

 To be clear, in some some other states, public school systems are pursuing strategies that can be reasonably thought of as privatization.
 For example, Florida has a growing school voucher system that uses state education funds to subsidize student tuition at private schools including religious schools.
-Voucher programs are illegal in California.
+School voucher programs are illegal in California.

 Some of California's best public schools are charters

-The are are well over a thousand charter schools in California.
+The are well over a thousand charter schools in California.
 Each is different.
 Some are great.
 Some aren't.
 None are magic.

-Oakland's best high-poverty schools for black studentsOakland's best high-poverty schools for black students
+Oakland's best high-poverty schools for black students Oakland's best high-poverty schools for black students

-In general, educational outcomes are stubbornly low for low-income black and Latinx students.
+In general, educational outcomes tend to be stubbornly low for low-income black and Latinx students.
 Schools with lots of poor kids tend to have lower test scores, more school discipline issues, and lower graduation rates.
-But some schools stand out as exceptions, helping kids "beat the odds".
-A disproportionate share of those exceptional schools are charters schools.

 Let's back up a little.
 Enrollment in California charter schools grew strongly in the first two decades of the millennium.
 Federal policy played a huge role.

-Under the federal No Child Left Behind law (NCLB), public schools were expected to continuously improve test scores for all groups of students in every school.
+Under the federal No Child Left Behind law (NCLB, 2002-2015), public schools were expected to continuously improve test scores for all groups of students in every school.
 It was a pushy law with a romantic goal, and charter schools played an important role in it.
 If public district schools couldn't keep up with the rising expectations for their students, well, perhaps public charter schools could do better.
 Charter schools were explicitly seen as a remedy for weak district schools.
 For many years there was considerable bipartisan support for this muscular vision of school accountability, but improving student learning turned out to be harder than the optimists expected.
 Understandably, teachers felt blamed for failing to work miracles.

 Meanwhile, demographic and economic trends brought their own pressures to the public education system.
 For decades, California's population had been growing, seemingly without end.
 Growth felt normal for school districts: many strained to find enough classrooms, teachers and administrators to keep up.
 Under those conditions, the growth of charter schools hadn't been much of a worrying factor.